fkaduk/typeahead/specification.md

 - [ ] make it possible for the typeahead input to load remote data
 - [ ] add `reactive_on` parameter to control when shiny reactivity triggers (e.g., "selection", "input", "debounced")
 - [ ] add `template` parameter for complex entry templates with rich display formatting
-- [ ] add support for remote data sources for dynamic choices